SinTan1729/chhoto-url/INSTALLATION.md

 # Installation and Configuration
 ## Using `docker compose` (Recommended method)
 There is a sample `compose.yaml` file in this repository.
 It contains everything needed for a basic install.
+The OCI image itself is built with a GitHub action, and you can [check the workflow for yourself](./.github/workflows/docker-release.yml) and confirm that it's indeed built from source and nothing silly is going on.

 You can use it as a base, modifying it as needed.
 Run it with
 ```
 docker compose up -d
 ```